oxygenxml/dita-reviewer-links/README.md

 # DITA-OT EditLink plugin

 DITA-OT plugin which adds an "edit" link to each topic title.
-This links opens the web author to edit the source of the corresponding topic.
+This links opens oXygen XML Web Author to edit the source of the corresponding topic.

 To use the plugin, set the following Ant properties: